Scrap Lab Formula to Create a Stunning Scrappy Quilt

 How to balance color?

-How to balance prints?
+Next, shift your attention from color to prints: How to balance prints?

-You need fabric that tells a story.
+Above all, remember the heart of your project: You need fabric that tells a story.

 Closely look at the quilts you love.
 Notice the use of color and prints.
 The best way to train your eye is to study what attracts your eye.
 Then imitate it.
 I am always learning, along with everyone else.
 There will always be someone who does it better.